SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Design of Social Interaction Detection Pipeline for In-the-Wild Annotation

 \subsubsection{Foreground Speech Detection Discussion.}

 The improved performance of our foreground speech detection pipeline stems from two key design choices.
-First, we leverage YAMNet embeddings trained on thousands of hours of diverse audio data, providing a more robust and generalizable representation than prior approaches based on manually engineered features or datasets collected in constrained contexts \cite{Ahmed_Rahman_Wang_Rucker_Barnes_2024, Liang_Xu_Chen_Adaimi_Harwath_Thomaz_2023, audio_set_dataset}.
-Second, we introduce a meta-learning stage that jointly reasons over predictions from the two subwindows within each 1-second segment.
-As shown in Figure~\ref{fig:fsd_embeddings_prob}(b), subwindow-level predictions frequently disagree; rather than relying on a fixed threshold or naive aggregation rule, the meta-learner learns consistent patterns across frames, leading to more reliable foreground speech detection and a balanced accuracy of 85.51\%.
+First, we leveraged YAMNet embeddings trained on thousands of hours of diverse audio data, providing a more robust and generalizable representation than prior approaches based on manually engineered features or datasets collected in constrained contexts \cite{Ahmed_Rahman_Wang_Rucker_Barnes_2024, Liang_Xu_Chen_Adaimi_Harwath_Thomaz_2023, audio_set_dataset}.
+Second, we introduced a meta-learning stage that jointly reasons over predictions from the two subwindows within each 1-second segment.
+Rather than relying on a fixed threshold or naive aggregation rule, the meta-learner learns consistent patterns across frames, leading to more reliable foreground speech detection and a balanced accuracy of 85.51\%.

+However, a limitation of our approach is that \cite{Liang_Xu_Chen_Adaimi_Harwath_Thomaz_2023} employed a leave-one-group-out validation scheme, whereas we used a ten-fold cross-validation approach due to the unavailability of group IDs information.
+The authors of the dataset were unable to share the information due to restrictions, and therefore, we could not follow the exactly same validation approach.